seanterry/Fidget.Commander/README.md

 To get started, you'll need to tell your favorite DI container how to find the implementations of those interfaces.

 ### StructureMap
-Here's a simple registration example using `StructureMap.AspNetCore`, which is available in the code samples:
+Here's a simple registration example using `StructureMap.AspNetCore`, which is available in the code samples.
 ```csharp
     public class Startup
     {